web3devs/stacks-bitcoin-api/README.md

 Bitcoin-native integration is imperative to unleash the Stacks' ecosystem potential.
 Stacks is the only smart contract platform that can react to events on the Bitcoin blockchain (see Catamaran Swaps https://www.catamaranswaps.org/).
 This project allow smart contract developers to verify transactions which occured on the Bitcoin blockchain.
 This can be used to implement cross-chain swaps between bitcoin and Stacks assets (SIP-010 Fungible tokens, SIP-009 Non-Fungible Tokens or STX itself), accept bitcoin payment for Stacks assets, and read data embedded in a bitcoin transaction.
 It attempts to do so in an optimally performant way, enabling the building of truly unique applications that fully leverage Bitcoin’s unparalleled security features.

 ## How it works
-Bitcoin transaction data is pulled from a post-seqwit Bitcoin node using the RPC endpoint.
+Bitcoin transaction data is pulled from a post-segwit Bitcoin node using the RPC endpoint.
 The node must be an archive node.
 Initally, it assumes that it is using a [GetBlock](https://getblock.io/) node, since they offer a free tier node that meets all of the requirements.

 A merkle proof for the transaction is created using the `merkletree` node module.
 In the future, it may be possible to eliminate this dependency by calling the `gettxoutproof` endpoint of Bitcoin RPC.